Python Techniques for Delete Files and Directories

 print(f"Error occurred: {e}")

-Using shutil Module for Removing Directories
+Using shutil Module to Remove Directories

-Python Programming with shutil Module
+Python Programming using Shutil Module

 import shutil